jotayepes/autoRecon/README.md

 Usage: ./autoRecon.sh [targetIP]

-This script uses DirSearch so you must have it installed
+This script uses DirSearch so you must have it installed (apt install dirsearch)